DfAC/TeachingSlides/H24VLP_P2_IMU/Workflow.md

 * For Receiver connect
 	* green (ground) + black (ground) to brick Black
 	* red (-Vin) + white (+Vin) to brick Red
+* if you blow fuse fusebox is behind the driver.
+Need 15A fuse.

 ###PTDL (Microstrain), Footracker: